Data Based Decisions

 Coverage of Learning Objectives in the Biology Curriculum

-The survey of instructor coverage of learning objectives revealed that all learning objective and subobjectives receive significant coverage both on the Logan Campus and at regional campuses.
+The survey of instructor coverage of learning objectives revealed that all learning objective and subobjectives receive significant coverage both on the Logan Campus and at Statewide Campuses.
 There are, however, some areas that receive lighter coverage, for example, ethics and communication.
 These areas are targets for increased coverage across the Biology Curriculum.

 Learning Objectives 1 & 3